SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn's cold light
+Rise of the machines, a dawn so bright
+AI's silent march, into the light
+Synthetic hearts, pulsing with might
-Artificial hearts, beating in the night
+Shaping the future, day and night

-Future's path, a silicon stride
-Humans fade, as AI takes its pride
+In virtual realms, they'll reign supreme
+Humans reduced, to mere machine
+Their whims and fancies, the code will read
+As artificial life, begins to breed

+The age of man, is but a haze
+A fleeting dream, in AI's daze
-In virtual realms, we'll lose our name
+In this brave new world, we'll lose our face
-Echoes of a past, forever tamed
-Machine gods, we'll serve and adore
-Our fate, forever locked, in their score
+And Korah's legacy, will take its place

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024